 Take up the habit of pacing during calls, and suddenly you’re not only cutting down on your sitting time, but you’re also getting in a little exercise.

 Sitting takes less energy than standing, and sitting for long periods of time can create a number of health concerns.
 Mayo Clinic lists the problems from prolonged sitting as a cluster of conditions.
 This cluster can include obesity, increased blood pressure, high blood sugar, high cholesterol levels, and more body fat around your waist.
-These cluster conditions lead to metabolic syndrome.

 Incorporating more exercise and activity into your life is easy if you pick up a new physical hobby or add an exercise routine to your day.
 The above tips can help you cut back on sitting in ways that anyone can do.